 If you have been fitted at Avokado, you will notice that we suggest quite a snug-fitting band.
 We do this for the above reason, and the way to get the most uplift, is to have a snug band.
 It is important when you go home to understand that the band will feel snug for a good few wears and washes, until it loosens up (a bit like 'wearing in' new shoes).
 Unless it’s really uncomfortable, we advise you give it some time.
 If you find it just too tight, we encourage you to return as soon as possible for an alternative size.

-When washing bras or swimwear, we recommend hand washing for best results.
-You can pop them in a lingerie washing bag if machine washing.
-When machine washing, use a cool wash and a light detergent.
-The wash bag will protect the lingerie (and the other garments in your wash) from getting tangled up and then damaged.
+When washing bras or swimwear, we strongly recommend that you hand wash for best results.
+If using a washing machine, you should pop them in a lingerie wash bag with the hooks done up and use a cool wash and a light detergent on a gentle, cold wash cycle.
+We are unable to offer a refund/exchange if items have been damaged in a washing machine, even if a Lingerie Wash Bag has been used, so use at your own risk!
 Do not use a tumble dryer...the heat will damage the elastane and the hooks on the bras may bend.
 If someone else does your washing, you may want to politely remind them:).
 See more information in Care Instructions

 Many moulded bras have a set shape, and can be quite rigid, so it’s important to keep that shape.
 They can be folded in on themselves, but if you need to transport them, best to pop some socks or undies inside their shell to hold the shape and not dent it.
 The main aim is to make sure nothing heavy sits on them to compress the moulded shape.
 Hanging them in the cupboard is often a good way to store them.